Author – Rashmi Kulranjan

 He has conducted around 150 research projects in his own farm for over six years to develop this method.
 According to him, it acts as a natural catalytic agent to increase the microbial populations in the soil thus encouraging humus formation.

-Krishnappa Dasappa Gowda from Karnataka is does natural farming in five acres of land.
-His land is purely rain fed.
-He claims that the straw mulching can collect 6 liters of water every day.
+Krishnappa Dasappa Gowda from Karnataka does natural farming in five acres of land.
+His land is purely rain fed and he claims that the straw mulching can collect 6 liters of water every day.
 The magic is because of humus.
 On his farm he is grows banana, arecanut, coconut, musambi, vanilla, black pepper, coffee and ginger.
 His total income per acre is around INR600,000 per year as compared to a mere INR20,000 if he were to practice chemical farming.
+Farmers like him are empowered by regional retail outlets such as Organic Mandya that pay a premium for organic farm produce.

 Amarjeet Sharma has been practicing natural farming on 5 acres of his land since 2007.
 Increasing costs of inputs, degradation of environment and water quality and deteriorating health of the people consuming the crops were the reasons why he switched from chemical to natural farming.
 With this method he was able to reduce his water consumption up to 70%.
 He is currently growing cotton, wheat, bajra and jowar.
 He plans to grow fruit trees like banana, peaches, pear, mango and orange in the coming years.